10 Crazy Criminals Who Will Make Your Day

 Thomas Edward of Seminole County, Florida really knows how to make a girl feel special.
 He showed up in the middle of the night at a house where his girlfriend said she was staying, knocked on the door, and began taking off his clothes on the patio so that he could propose in the buff.
 It was pretty clear what he was proposing, but his girlfriend wasn’t there.

 The woman who lived in the house didn’t know him or his girlfriend.
 So Edward did what any spurned lover would do: He took his pants off anyway.
 This didn’t sit well with the man of the house, who called the police.

 Up to that point, Edward had been pretty cool.
-But when the police arrived and asked him to put his clothes on, he spit on them.
-The police don’t like to get spit on, so they shocked him with a Taser and arrested him.
+But when the police arrived and asked him to put his clothes on, he spat on them.
+The police don’t like to get spat on, so they shocked him with a Taser and arrested him.
 Edward was charged with burglary, battery, and indecent exposure.

 In the flurry of events, no one thought to ask the obvious question: How impressed could Ed’s girlfriend have been with his endowment if she gave him the wrong address?

 Carolyn Unfricht, 56, felt passionately about her religion, especially when she and her 35-year-old roommate, Daniel Camarda, were so drunk that they could barely walk.

 They were in a Cartersville, Georgia motel around 1:00 AM around Christmas 2013, when Ms. Unfricht decided to impart her wisdom about the Ten Commandments to her young companion.
 Apparently not understanding the commandment that says “Thou shalt honor someone old enough to be thy mother,” young Daniel got a bit mouthy.
 So Ms. Unfricht did what any morally upstanding older woman would do.
 She belted him in the face with her Bible.